Adding your company to the Town’s official Backflow Tester and Installer List

 Licensed and Certified Installers and Testers

-Customer in the Cave Creek, Carefree, and Desert Hills Water Service Area who are required to have a backflow device installed must complete annual inspections of the installed devices according to town policy.
+The Town of Cave Creek's Utility Department provides water services within the Town's municipal limits.
+The Town also provides water services to areas outside the municipal boundaries including the western portions of Carefree and unincorporated areas to the west of the Town limits.
+Customers with Town water services within the municipal boundary in the Cave Creek Water Service Area who are required to have a backflow device installed must complete annual inspections of the installed devices according to town policy.
 Customers may choose from one of the following testing companies.
 These companies are licensed and certified to provide backflow testing and installation within the Town’s water service area.
-For additional information or questions, please contact Madison Edens at 480-488-6619 or via email
+For additional information or questions, please contact Ryan Hill at 480-488-6619 or via email

 |American Backflow and Fire Protection||480-630-1610|